Demographics & Statistics

 Students, seniors, and disabled passengers are eligible to ride for half fare, while UNC-Wilmington students ride all routes for free.
 Most routes operate with 30 minute frequencies; however, some routes do operate at 60-minute frequencies depending on the route and the day of the week.

-All Wave Transit vehicles are ADA accessible to serve disabled passengers, and all vehicles have bike racks for passengers who choose this mode of transportation while riding the bus.
-In addition to fixed route transit, Wave Transit operates the Seahawk Shuttles, serving the University of North Carolina at Wilmington (UNCW), the Front Street Trolley (a free service that circles through downtown), a taxicab voucher program, and Dial-a-Ride Transportation (DART) for elderly and disabled passengers.
+All Wave Transit vehicles are ADA accessible to serve disabled passengers, and all vehicles have bike racks.
+In addition to fixed route transit, Wave Transit operates the Seahawk Shuttles, serving the University of North Carolina at Wilmington, the Front Street Trolley (a free service that circles through downtown), a taxicab voucher program, and Dial-a-Ride Transportation (DART) for elderly and disabled passengers.
 Visit www.wavetransit.com

 Ferries are located at Fort Fisher, Southport, Bald Head Island, Pamlico River and the Outer Banks.
 To inquire about information, or to make reservations on a North Carolina Ferry, visit www.ncferry.org.